kinow/autosubmit/docs/source/userguide/profiler.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Depending on the Autosubmit function you want to profile, you must add a ``--profile`` argument to the
 parser.
-The ``autosubmit run`` subcommand supports it.
-It is recommended that the default value of
+The ``autosubmit run``, ``create`` and ``monitor`` subcommands already support it.
+It is
-this flag always be ``False``, to ensure that the profiler does not interfere with the normal execution
+recommended that the default value of this flag always be ``False``, to ensure that the profiler does
-in an unwanted way.
-You will need to add something like this to your parser:
+not interfere with the normal execution in an unwanted way.
+You will need to add something like this to
+your parser:

 .. code-block:: python